MystenLabs/nautilus/UsingNautilus.md

 ### Update PCRs

 The deployer of the smart contract holds the `EnclaveCap`, which allows for updating the PCRs and enclave public key if the Nautilus server code has been modified.
-You can retrieve the new PCRs using `make && cat out/nitro.pcrs`.
+You can retrieve the new PCRs using `make EXAMPLE=<EXAMPLE> && cat out/nitro.pcrs`.
 To update the PCRs or register the enclave again, reuse the steps outlined in the section above.

 ## Using the verified computation in Move